jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Salt

-Salts, like peppers, are combined with passwords before hashing for added security.
+Salts, like peppers, are combined with passwords before hashing, effectively increasing the password's complexity, thus adding to the password hash's security.
 Salts are different to peppers in that they are intended to be unique per user and are stored in the database alongside the username.
-Salts increase the storage space required for reverse hash lookup tables exponentially.
+Salts increase the storage space required for reverse hash lookup tables in proportion to the number of unique salts that can be generated.
 Long enough salts render reverse hash lookup tables useless.

-The username, salt and hash are stored in the database.
-An attacker then cannot predict the text to be hashed in order to create their reverse hash lookup, thereby rendering reverse hash lookup attacks ineffective.

 `HashedPassword = SHA256(Password + Salt)`